prnan4/CNN_workshop_setup/setup.md

 **Installing on macOS** : https://docs.anaconda.com/anaconda/install/mac-os/ <br>
 **Installing on Linux** : https://docs.anaconda.com/anaconda/install/linux/ <br>

 <p>Note: Choose Python 3.7 Graphical version from the versions available.
-It is not required to install PyCharm along with Anaconda IDE.<br>After your installation is complete, verify it by opening Anaconda Navigator from your terminal/desktop.</p>
+It is not required to install PyCharm along with Anaconda IDE.<br>After your installation is complete, verify it by opening Anaconda Navigator from your terminal/desktop.
+You should be able to see something like this.</p>

 ![img](img1.png)

-<p>Now, click on the option to launch Jupyter notebook.
-This will take you to a directory where you can work with and manage your python scripts.</p>
+<p>Now, click on the option to 'Launch' Jupyter notebook.
+This will take you to a directory where you can work with your python scripts.</p>

 ![img](img2.png)

+## Installing required Packages

-<p>Create a new Python 3 notebook and type in the following commands for downloading packages.
+<p>Create a new Python 3 notebook and type in the following commands as follows.
 Tensorflow and keras will be required for model building.
 Matplotlib and tensorboard for visualisations.</p>

 ```sh
 !pip install numpy